edsu/inst126/modules/03/ethics.md

 Bellowvin, S. (2019).
 [Yes "algorithms" can be biased.
 Here’s why.](https://arstechnica.com/tech-policy/2019/01/yes-algorithms-can-be-biased-heres-why/) Ars Technica.

-For some context to the article here is the segment where Rep. Alexandra Ocasio-Cortez discusses the political role that technology plays in society in conversation with Ta-Nehisi Coates:
+For some context to the article here is the segment where Rep. Alexandra Ocasio-Cortez is discussing the political role that technology plays in society in conversation with Ta-Nehisi Coates.
+Watch from 34:34 to 41:18.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q3-QvoIfpxc?start=2073" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>